momohyusuf/football-app/README.md

 ### What I learn

-learnt how to make use different endpoints to make calls from a single API learnt page routing using react-router-dom learnt how to successfully use Reduxtoolkit query for making api calls broaden my knowledge on Algorithms and Data structure.
+learnt how to use different endpoints to make calls from a single API learnt page routing using react-router-dom learnt how to successfully use Reduxtoolkit query for making api calls broaden my knowledge on Algorithms and Data structure.